You’re stoked to get involved in surfing, but have no concept of how to start.

 Grownups must make use of a much longer board to begin surfing.
 That’s because the additional surface area permits more time and balance to learn popping up and stand on the wave.
 Generally, surfboards with round noses and wide tails are used.
 A slim, skinny pointy surfboard relocates extremely quickly, sinks into the waves a lot more, and it is really tough to learn to balance on.

-Children can learn to catch waves on smaller sized boards, however, a foam board is still helpful due to the fact that it has great buoyancy.
+Children can learn to catch waves on smaller sized boards, however, a foam board is still helpful because it has great buoyancy.
 Foam beginner surfboards are also much safer because they are softer than typical surfboards.

 The Top 9 Best Beginner Surfboards